ZainSharief/CNN-From-Scratch/README.md

 Another suggestion is to use indexing abilites to find the position of the max item and use that to find the max item.
 However, numpy reqiures unravel_index for higher order indices which ends up being slower than seperately calculating the max and argmax.

-#### Fully Connected (Dense) Implementation
-Calculating the output value for each node can be inefficient using iteration, also requiring careful manipulation of the weights and biases.

-- Using matrix multiplication with high order tensors, we are able to utilise numpy's optimised calculations to calculate forward propagation efficiently.
-We can use this same method of matrix multiplication to calculate the gradients during back-propagation and update the weights and biases respectively.

-#### Batch Normalisation Implementation
-- During the backwards pass, we use numpy's reshaping abilities to provide a view of the tensor, without using any unnecessary storage, so that we can effectively back propagate no matter the order of the input tensor.

-- Batch Normalisation layers have been implemented to stabilise training and provide much faster convergence.

 ## Installation
 1. Clone the repository: